apache/trafficserver/doc/admin-guide/configuring-traffic-server.en.rst

 You can change
-Traffic Server configuration options by manually editing specific variables in :file:`records.config`.
+Traffic Server configuration options by manually editing specific variables in :file:`records.yaml`.

 Traffic Server must reread the configuration files for any changes to take effect.
 This is done with :option:`traffic_ctl config reload`.
 Some configuration changes require a full restart of Traffic Server.

-The following is a sample portion of :file:`records.config`:
+The following is a sample portion of :file:`records.yaml`:

 .. figure:: ../static/images/admin/records.jpg
    :align: center